Dec 16, 2017 Miriam Kashia – Press Citizen

 October 6, 2016, Press-Citizen, Bakken Resistance May 13, 2016

-Miriam’s op ed’s arranged with newest first.
+Miriam’s earlier op ed’s are arranged with newest first.
 Endings marked = = so search for = =

 Ecology protest was a very invigorating experience

 Two years ago when I began a 3,000-mile walk across American with the Great March for Climate Action, it was hard to find a story in the mainstream media about climate change, fossil fuel disasters or any other important environmental topics.
 On April 22, the 46th anniversary of Earth Day, voices across our nation rang out loud and clear that our earth is in jeopardy.

 That is why I dusted off my worn walking shoes and on April 2 joined the Democracy Spring movement that included a march from the Liberty Bell in Philadelphia to the steps of the Capitol, “The People’s House,” in Washington, D.C.
 Chaotic, noisy and challenging, our culturally diverse group of about 130 ordinary citizens, youth to elders, chanted, “This is what democracy looks like!” along the 140 miles.

 Citizens around the world are demanding action.
 The consequences of climate change are endemic and critical.
 Despite the general disregard of the U.S. mainstream media, this grassroots uprising is vast and growing dramatically.

 Climate change is the most imminent and threatening of the many issues pressing for solutions.
 Our broken systems — social justice, health care, immigration, education, incarceration, endless wars and income inequity — cannot be put right unless and until we change the way we finance our political system.
 The game is rigged and those that pay play.